Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese Tet is filled with the color red, from red parallel sentences, red lucky money envelopes, red watermelon flesh to red calendars, showing how important red is in Vietnamese life.

-Decorative accessories for Tet 2024 with the wish "Everything goes as you wish" on Hang Ma street.
+Decorative accessories for the Lunar New Year 2024 with the wish "All the best" on Hang Ma Street.
 (Photo: Hoang Hieu/VNA)

-There are few Vietnamese people who do not know the famous couplets about Tet holiday.
+There are few Vietnamese people who do not know the famous couplets about Tet.
 "Fatty meat, pickled onions, red parallel sentences/ Bamboo pole, firecrackers, green square cake."

 Vietnamese Tet is filled with the color red, from red parallel sentences, red lucky money envelopes, red watermelon flesh, red-dyed watermelon seeds to red calendars.
-From that, we can see how important the color red is in the lives of Vietnamese people in particular and Asians in general.
+From that, we can see how important the color red is in the lives of Vietnamese people in particular and Asian people in general.

-According to the Eastern New Year concept, red is the color that symbolizes warmth and luck.
+According to the Eastern New Year concept, red is the color symbolizing warmth and luck.
 Red is suitable for the sacred, reunion atmosphere of the traditional New Year, because it brings prosperity, fortune and strength.

 1. The meaning of red